xerc/mac-install-guide/faq/do-not-use-mac-system-ruby/index.md

 $ sudo gem install rails
 ```

 A gem might contain malicious code that tampers with your computer.
+Any time you have to run `sudo`, you should ask yourself why.
+In this case, you need `sudo` because you're altering system files that are managed by the OS.

 ### Gem management

 Even if you are willing to take a risk with your system security, you'll end up with a folder of (sometimes incompatible) gems that can be confusing to manage.
 Imagine if you've got projects that use different versions of a gem (maybe there was a new gem release between your projects).
 Or maybe two different gems in your project rely on different versions of a dependent gem?
 Which gem version is installed in your system gems folder?
 Which does your project need to use?

 The Ruby [Bundler](https://bundler.io/) tool is essential to managing gems, both for installing gems and their dependencies, and for enforcing which gem version is used on a particular project.
 The Gemfile in a project directory keeps track of the gems used in any project.
-You can [install Bundler](https://bundler.io/doc/troubleshooting.html) with a command that uses your home directory for gems `gem install bundler --user-install` but this requires modifying your `~/.zshrc` file to update the `$PATH` variable.
+You can work around the systems permission problem by [installing Bundler](https://bundler.io/doc/troubleshooting.html) with a command that uses your home directory for gems.
 It's easier to install Ruby with Homebrew or use a version manager and use the Bundler that comes installed, which will use your home directory for gems.

 Bundler will keep versions of gems for different Ruby versions in separate folders.
 Bundler will then install multiple versions of gems and use a project Gemfile to load the gems that are needed.
 Bundler sandboxes each project so that its gem dependencies don't conflict with other projects.

 ### An old Ruby

 You should start projects with the newest version of Ruby.
 And you should try to update older projects to the newest Ruby, if you can (a version manager helps if you can't update all projects at once).

-At this time, Ruby 3.0 is the newest Ruby and the macOS system Ruby is an old 2.6.3.
-You can't easily replace the system Ruby, which is another reason you should install Ruby with Homebrew or use a version manager.
+At this time, the macOS system Ruby is an old 2.6.3 version and Ruby 3.0 is the newest Ruby.
+You shouldn't replace the system Ruby, which is another reason you should install Ruby with Homebrew or use a version manager.

 ## Leave the system Ruby in place